 Rooted firmly in the NIST 800-171 framework, a CMMC certification gives manufacturers the ability to partner with the Department of Defense when it comes to bidding on contracts.
 Without a CMMC certification in your hand by the time it is written into contracts, your organization could face some consequences.

 The most important reason that manufacturers will want to become CMMC compliant is the financial aspect.
-Come May of 2023 is you are not CMMC compliant you will not be able to work or bid on contracts within the Defense Industrial Base.
+Come early 2025 if you are not CMMC compliant you will not be able to work or bid on contracts within the Defense Industrial Base.
 This could mean thousands of dollars taken off the table completely for your organization.
 If you already have partnerships with the federal government, your contracts could be put in danger if you don't take the steps to become CMMC compliant.
+Additionally, if you enlist the help of a managed service provider (MSP), they will also need to be CMMC compliant to offer their services.

 It is also possible for whistleblowers within your organization to report you if they find you aren't compliant when handling CUI.
 Not only will you have to pay a sizable fine, but the individual who reported your organization will be able to take a large portion of the money.
 These are just a few reasons that attaining CMMC compliance can protect you against litigation in the future.